wenbobao/PPiOS-Rename/README.md

 `?` matches any single character, while `*` matches any number of characters.

 #### Symbol filter
-You can exclude specific symbols by using the `-i` argument in the Analyze phase.
+You can exclude specific symbols by using the `-x` argument in the Analyze phase.
 For example:

-    -i 'deflate' -i 'curl_*'
+    -c 'deflate' -x 'curl_*'

 This will filter out symbols named *deflate* and symbols that start with *curl_*.

 `?` matches any single character, while `*` matches any number of characters.

 #### Exclusion propagation
-When excluding items using either `-i` or `-F`, if the excluded item matches a class or protocol name, then this can lead to a cascade effect of exclusions.
+When excluding items using either `-x` or `-F`, if the excluded item matches a class or protocol name, then this can lead to a cascade effect of exclusions.
 If a class is excluded, then it will also exclude all of the class's methods and properties.
 This can extend to names of protocol methods/properties.

 For example, if a class name is excluded, then the following is also excluded (assuming ClassName is the class name):